How to Service and Maintain

 Removing the Burner

-and the wiring harnesses can be unplugged to set it aside for better access.
-There are two wiring harnesses but their plugs are polarized and of
+wiring harnesses can be unplugged to set it aside for better access.
+There are two wiring harnesses but their plugs are polarized and of different sizes

-I have found that this handle gets in the way when trying to remove the burner so I installed a 3/8" brass pipe lug in the end of the valve
+found that this handle gets in the way when trying to remove the burner so I installed a 3/8" brass pipe lug in the end of the valve so that antifreeze

 Servicing the Burner